Blood Conservation Strategies / Autologous Transfusion

 20th Annual NATA Symposium

-The 20th Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis took place on April 4-5, 2019 in Berlin, Germany.
+The 20th Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis will take place on April 4-5, 2019 in Berlin, Germany.

 Please click on the link below for more information